AmanKrr/vimCustomization/README.md

     For Linux ->
     $ sudo apt install vim

-Now, I am hoping mac user have brew installed or any other package manager just use that to install Vim.
+Now, I am hoping mac users have brew installed or any other package manager just use that to install Vim.

     For Mac using homebrew ->
     $ brew install vim